Before, I took my coffee sweet — now I like it black.

 Universal vs Independent Observer

-the emptiness seems to be lost.
+this emptiness seems to fade.

-Or is it truly lost?
+But is it truly lost?

-Children seem untouched by belief or bias —
+untouched by belief or bias,

-Is emptiness, then, the silencing of the mind?
+Is it the silencing of the mind?

-Or is it the absence of mind?
+Or is it the mind no longer interfering —

 Behind Mind